 Some people are just never happy and never have anything good to say.
 And others are just trolls.
 So sometimes I’ll look at all the reviews someone has written to see what they’ve said about other establishments besides the one I’m looking at.
 Have they been upset about the noise/decor/staff speed/etc. everywhere?
 Are they continually looking for 5-star service at a 3-star place?
 If so, I don’t think the problem is just that one place you’re looking at…it’s that reviewer.

 Is There A Pattern Of Complaints?

 Some places will get lots of awesome reviews and then all of a sudden the majority of their reviews go downhill fast.
 It’s dirty.
 The food was bad.
 The staff was rude.
 What happened?
 Did the Executive Chef or Hotel Manager change?
-Or did someone with a lot of friend get mad at the place and try to submarine it?
-Sometimes reading bad reviews takes a little extra investigating….including looking at other review sites to see what’s said there.
+Or did someone with a lot of friends get mad at the place and try to submarine it?
+Sometimes reading bad reviews takes a little extra investigating….including looking at other review sites to see what’s been said there.

 Does Someone From The Establishment Reply?

 As you read reviews on TripAdvisor, you’ll sometimes see replies from the place in question that may or may not give you a better idea of how they handle situations.
 Sometimes the responses may be, essentially, “We remember very well when you were there and our front desk staff and managers tried to help you the best we could but you were unreasonable in your request of…..,” but other times it sounds as if the manager (or whoever replies) seems truly interested in fixing problems.
 Or maybe they never answer anyone.
 I take all of that into consideration when making choices.

 - When you’re looking at reviews, focus on the aspects that interest you.

 - Be aware of what people are complaining about and see if they have a pattern.